REQUEST A CONSULTATION

 Written by Josh Moore

-As the world remains constantly connected, the risk of cyberattacks against businesses and individuals has never been greater.
+As the world remains constantly connected, the risk of cyberattacks against businesses has never been greater.
+Here’s a few of the many high-profile cyberattacks in recent years:

 We could write up a massive list of these attacks, but the bottom line is businesses need to be more diligent than ever.
-To help, we’ve compiled the top 10 cybersecurity facts for 2024 — including some statistics that may surprise you.
+To help, we’ve compiled 10 top cybersecurity facts and trends — including some statistics that may surprise you.

-1. Small-to-Medium Businesses (SMBs) are More Likely Than Large Businesses to Experience a Data Breach
+1. Small-to-Medium Businesses Are More Likely to Experience a Data Breach

 3. Phishing Remains a Top Threat